SPI-Birds/pipelines/README.md

 - Contact the data owner and let them know you have started to work on their data.
 At this point, it is usually helpful to ask about any changes or additions that may have been made to the primary data since it was first included in the SPI-Birds database.

-- Update the SPI-Birds Google Sheet (LINK) and list the pipeline as 'in progress'.
+- Update the SPI-Birds Google Sheet and list the pipeline as 'in progress'.

 ### Create a new branch